 acid, backbreaker, blotter acid, blotters, boomers, cid, dot, dots, mellow yellow, barrels, California sunshine, cube, domes, flats, frogs, lids, wedges, microdot, purple haze, hits, sid, tabs, trips, windowpane, yellow sunshine.

 The effects of LSD on a person are unpredictable.
 It is different for everyone.
-The way a person feels after taking LSD depends on many factors:
+The way a person feels after taking it depends on many factors:

-Previous positive experiences with LSD do not guarantee subsequent positive “trips”.
+Previous positive experiences with the drug do not guarantee subsequent positive “trips”.
 “Bad trips” are not predictable and are not related to dose, but often associated with a person’s predisposition, setting, and circumstances.